polygon-io/ui-swagger/README.md

 - We recommend using [Node Version Manager](https://github.com/creationix/nvm)
 - Gulp: `npm install -g gulp`

+## Making Doc Changes

+The docs are built from swagger YAML files, which are located: `app/swagger/`.
+Changes to those files will update the documentation which is generated on the page.

 ## To Get Started:

 - Check out the repo locally